Lake Ballard and the Anthony Gormley statues

 Some other stuff to visit on the way

 This is a gambling game that basically involves betting on the toss of a coin (it’s a little more complicated than that but this is the gist).
-This hut is the once place where it is legal to play (Broken Hill in NSW is the only other town where this game is legal).
-This happens on Sundays only, starting at the stroke of midnight.
+This hut is the one place in WA where it is legal to play (Broken Hill in NSW is the only other town where this game is legal).
+The game is played on Sundays only, starting at the stroke of midnight.
 The rest of the week it’s just a tin hut, but worth pulling over for five minutes to take a look.

 Just 38 kilometres out of Kalgoorlie and effectively a ghost town, just the pub remains.
 Broad Arrow Tavern is worth a visit though; it has a long history.